KeitaNakamura/Tesserae.jl/docs/src/index.md

 # Tesserae.jl

-*A Julia-powered toolkit for material point method*
+*A Julia toolkit for the material point method*

 ## Introduction